 Galveston Bay is home to a wide variety of animals that play an important role in the ecosystems.
 Shellfish, finfish, and bird populations are monitored to help determine the Bay’s health.
-Wildlife surveys conducted around Galveston Bay since 2000 indicate that most finfish and bird populations appear to be maintaining, while many shellfish populations have been declining and require action to prevent further losses.
-These declines could impact other species that depend on shellfish as a food source.Learn More
+Wildlife surveys conducted around Galveston Bay since 2006 indicate that most finfish and bird populations appear to be maintaining, while many shellfish populations have been declining and require action to prevent further losses.
+These declines could impact other species that depend on shellfish as a food source and as ecosystem engineers.Learn More

 What We Can do